fnproject/tutorials/csharp/intro/README.md

 # Introduction to Fn with C# on .NET Core

+*Note: This is a community-contributed and maintained tutorial*

 Fn is a lightweight Docker-based serverless functions platform you can run on your laptop, server, or cloud.
-In this introductory tutorial we'll walk through developing a function using the C# programming language using .NET Core (without installing and .NET tools!), and deploying that function to a local Fn server.
+In this introductory tutorial we'll walk through developing a function using the C# programming language using .NET Core (without installing any .NET tools!), and deploying that function to a local Fn server.
 We'll also learn about the core Fn concepts like applications and triggers.

 ### Before you Begin